The Price of Connectivity in Fair Division: Envy-Freeness Relaxations

 Let $v\in C(P)$ be a cut vertex with $k^*-1$ dependents.
 It could be that $v$ is on the path $P$ itself (e.g., vertices $v_1$, $v_6$, and $v_7$ in Figure~\ref{fig:guardian}), or $v$ is not on the path $P$ but belongs to some block in $P$ (e.g., vertex $v_3$ in Figure~\ref{fig:guardian}).
 We consider the two cases separately.

 \begin{itemize}

 \item Case 1: $v$ is in the path $P$ itself.
 Let $L_v$ and $R_v$ be the subtree of the tree $B(G)$ rooted at $v$ starting with each of the two blocks adjacent to $v$ on the path $P$, respectively.
 For each subtree besides $L_v$ and $R_v$ of the tree $B(G)$ rooted at $v$, with a block adjacent to $v$ in $B(G)$ as the root of the subtree, define its \emph{size} to be the number of dependents of $v$ in $G$ belonging to at least one block in the subtree.
-Note that the size can be different from the number of vertices in the subtree in $B(G)$.
+Note that the size can be different from the number of vertices in the subtree in $B(G)$---for example, if we take $v = v_1$ in Figure~\ref{fig:guardian}, the subtree with vertex $v_2$ as the root contains only one vertex in $B(G)$ (i.e., $v_2$), but this vertex may represent several vertices in $G$.

 Suppose that $T$ is a largest subtree among such subtrees and has size $r\leq k^*-1$.
 We claim that at least $r$ vertices of $G$ (excluding $v$) belong to some block in $L_v$.
 Assume for contradiction that there are at most $r-1$ such vertices.
 In $B(G)$, we switch $L_v$ with $T$ and choose an arbitrary path of $T$ that contains a leaf of $B(G)$ to be on the main path $P$ (see Figure~\ref{fig:EFk-case1}).
 Let $P'$ denote the new maximal path.
 Since $v$ loses at least $r$ dependents and gains at most $r-1$ new dependents, $v$ now has at most $k^*-2$ dependents with respect to $P'$.
 Moreover, since $T$ has size at most $k^*-1$, each of the new cut vertices in $C(P')$ has at most $k^*-2$ dependents.
 Hence we have decreased the number of cut vertices with $k^*-1$ dependents by at least $1$.
 This gives the desired contradiction.
 The same argument shows that at least $r$ vertices of $G$ (excluding $v$) belong to some block in $R_v$.